Review

 • Ask your teacher before buying a visible sneaker for class.
 Some studios are particular about black-only soles, no street shoes, or no logos.
 Cheaper to ask than to buy twice.

 • If you're between sizes, pick the seller with the clearest return policy and try the shoe on indoors only until you're sure of the fit.
+Not sure where to start?
+Our Cross-Brand Dance Shoe Fit Finder turns an everyday shoe size into a dance-sneaker starting size, then flags the brands that tell you to go up.

 • Spin-spot marketing is not the same as actual turn performance.
 Read dancer reviews about specific models, not brand-level claims.